-Contour maps of Purisima DEF/F-units groundwater elevations in fall 2016 are shown in Figure 2-27.
+Contour maps of Purisima DEF/F-units groundwater elevations in fall 2016 are shown in Figure 2-30.
 The western area with SC-9, SC-8, T. Hopkins, and SC-23 wells represent the deeper Purisima DEF-unit groundwater levels.
-Figure 2-27 shows that the fall 2016 coastal groundwater levels in the Purisima DEF-unit were above protective elevations due to recovery in early 2016.
+Figure 2-30 shows that the fall 2016 coastal groundwater levels in the Purisima DEF-unit were above protective elevations due to recovery in early 2016.
 Groundwater flows towards a pumping depression at the T. Hopkins well but flows offshore are also shown that reduce risk of seawater intrusion.

-The contour map of groundwater elevations of the Purisima DEF and F-units (Figure 2-27) overlaps somewhat with the groundwater elevations shown on Figure 2-28 for the Aromas Red Sands.
-Figure 2-27's eastern area with SqCWD's Service Area 3 and 4 production wells and CWD's production wells represent the shallower Purisima F-unit groundwater levels.
-SqCWD's Aptos Jr. High and Polo Grounds wells and CWD's Cox well field (#3 and #5) do not underlie the Aromas Red Sands and a pumping depression at the Polo Grounds well is evident on Figure 2-27.
+The contour map of groundwater elevations of the Purisima DEF and F-units (Figure 2-30) overlaps somewhat with the groundwater elevations shown on Figure 2-31 for the Aromas Red Sands.
+Figure 2-30's eastern area that includes SqCWD's Service Area 3 and Service Area 4 production wells and CWD's production wells represent the shallower Purisima F-unit groundwater levels.
+SqCWD's Aptos Jr. High and Polo Grounds wells and CWD's Cox well field (#3 and #5) are completed in the Purisima F-unit but do not underlie the Aromas Red Sands and a pumping depression at the Polo Grounds well is evident on Figure 2-30.
 East of this area, the Purisima F-unit mostly underlies Aromas Red Sands.
 Pumping depressions are evident at CWD #12 as well as between Country Club and San Andreas wells where production wells are screened in both the F unit and Aromas Red Sands.
-Groundwater flows towards production wells but also toward the coast that helps reduce risk of further seawater intrusion into the Purisima-F unit.
+Groundwater flows towards production wells but also toward the coast that helps reduce risk of further seawater intrusion into the Purisima F-unit.